customerio/customerio-ios/README.md

 ### Development getting started

-* Feel free to use any text editor that you wish to work on this project.
-XCode is not required for this project.
-However, if you wish to use XCode, rick click on the `Package.swift` file in this project > Open with > XCode.
-XCode will then import this project into XCode.
-You will be able to compile the code and run tests within XCode.
+* Open `Customer.io.xcodeproj` in XCode to open project.
+Newer versions of XCode do not require a `.xcodeproj` and can instead open a SPM project by just opening `Package.swift` into XCode.
+However, this project includes one to support older versions of Swift (XCode).

 * Install git hooks on your machine for performing development tasks: